textileio/papers/draft.md

 The `default` key states the default role for all network Peers.
 The `peers` map is where roles are delegated to specific Peers.
-Here, `12D..dwaA6Qe` is likely the owner, `12D..dJT6nXY` is a designated Replica, and `12D..P2c6ifo` has been given read access.
+Here, `12D..dwaA6Qe` is likely the owner, `12D..dJT6nXY` is a designated Service, and `12D..P2c6ifo` has been given read access.

 #### Note About Threats {#sec:Threats}